 Self-Host BTCPay Server for WooCommerce (Complete 2025 Guide)

-This guide shows you—step by step—how to run BTCPay Server for WooCommerce Bitcoin and WooCommerce Lightning, and connect it cleanly to your store.
+This guide shows you—step by step—how to use your BTCPay Server for WooCommerce Bitcoin payments and WooCommerce Lightning payments, and how to connect your BTCpay Server to WooCommerce easily.

-We’ll cover why BTCPay is great for self-hosted bitcoin payments, how to deploy it (DIY vs. a managed cloud like LunaNode), the easiest WooCommerce connection via the Coinsnap plugin wizard, plus best practices, compliance/accounting basics, and troubleshooting.
+We’ll cover why BTCPay is great for self-hosted bitcoin payments, how to deploy it, for whom and for which business cases WooCommerce Lightning payment by Coinsnap might be the way to go, plus best practices, compliance/accounting basics, and troubleshooting.

 BTCPay Server is the leading, most popular open-source, self-hosted Bitcoin payment processor.
 If you have one, you keep all the keys and data, pay no platform fee, and can accept both on-chain BTC and Lightning from any source, and of course from your WooCommerce store, too.